markilott/aws-cdk-internal-private-api-demo/README.md

 ## Options

-- vpcId - leave blank to use the default VPC, or enter your own VPC Id.
+- `vpcId` - leave blank to use the default VPC, or enter your own VPC Id.
 If you enter your own you will also need to update the CIDR ranges.
-- subnetCidr1 and 2 (required) - we create two new subnets for the demo.
+- `subnetCidr1` and `subnetCidr2` (required) - we create two new subnets for the demo.
 The defaults are in the default VPC.
 If you want to use your own VPC you will need to update with valid ranges.
-- createCertificate - we can create a new certificate for the ALB, or you can use an existing certificate.
+- `createCertificate` - we can create a new certificate for the ALB, or you can use an existing certificate.
 If we are creating one your Route53 zone must already include an auth record for ACM.
-- certificateArn (required if createCertificate is false) - if you use an existing certificate, it must be a wildcard certificate or match the hostname you will use for the ALB
+- `certificateArn` (required if `createCertificate` is false) - if you use an existing certificate, it must be a wildcard certificate or match the hostname you will use for the ALB
-- dnsAttr (required) - the zone name (domain name) and zone id for your Route53 domain
+- `dnsAttr` (required) - the zone name (domain name) and zone id for your Route53 domain
-- albHostname (required) - the hostname for your ALB
+- `albHostname` (required) - the hostname for your ALB
-- apiPath1 and 2 (required) - path's used in API Gateway for the domain name mapping.
+- `apiPath1` and `apiPath2` (required) - path's used in API Gateway for the domain name mapping.
 Must be unique.

 &nbsp;